Engaging with and advising policy makers

 We are not a lobbying organisation; however, we sometimes communicate with policy makers on behalf of our clients and these conversations can fall within the scope of both the UK and Scottish Lobbying Acts.
 We have a UK-wide policy which applies to all staff and Partners and they are required to make an annual return confirming that they have complied with the rules if they have any such conversations.
 You can see our UK lobbying disclosures here and our entry on the Scottish Lobbying Register here.
 As part of the PwC IL network our activities in Brussels are included within our registration on the European Commission transparency register.

 The UK firm is a member of the Professional and Business Services Council (PBSC) which is an independent forum for the PBS sector and government to work together to promote the long term success of the sector in the UK and internationally.
-Kevin Ellis, Chairman and Senior Partner for the UK firm is a member of the PBSC, with other members of staff or partners chairing or otherwise involved with various subgroups, including Skills and Inclusion, International Trade, and Trade Technical.
+Marco Amitrano, Alliance Senior Partner for PwC UK and Middle East, is a member of the PBSC, with other members of staff or partners chairing or otherwise involved with various subgroups, including Skills and Inclusion, International Trade, and Trade Technical.

 PwC also supports All Party Parliamentary Groups (APPGs) on request, where we are able to provide valuable contributions to the debate with our involvement subject to the necessary approvals set out by our political activity policy.
 This support can cover a range of activities including sponsorship, attendance at events, and contributions to specific research projects.

-Throughout FY23, the firm engaged with policy makers in a variety of forums:
+Throughout FY24, the firm engaged with policy makers in a variety of forums:

-In FY23 (1 July 2022 - 30 June 2023), our engagement with policymakers ranged across several issues, including the UK’s transition to net zero, social mobility and skills, corporate governance and audit, and international trade.
+In FY24 (1 July 2023 - 30 June 2024), our engagement with policymakers ranged across several issues, including social mobility and skills; the transition to Net Zero; artificial intelligence; corporate governance and audit; and UK growth and international trade policy.

-Building on our latest Green Jobs Barometer, we continued to engage with businesses, policymakers, and skills providers across the country to explore how a just transition to net zero can continue to be achieved.
-These roundtables have given a particular focus to how businesses are dealing with the changes they will need to make and what can be done to support them.
+Over the last year we continued to engage with businesses, policymakers, and skills providers across the country on our Green Jobs Barometer.
+These roundtables focused on how to ensure the UK can secure a just transition and have given a particular focus to how businesses are dealing with the changes they will need to make in the coming years.

 Contact us